Inglemoor High School: History

+The school first offered the International Baccalaureate program in 1997, with a graduating class of 23 when it first started.
+In 2007, the school became a No Child Left Behind Blue Ribbon School.

+After the 2017 school year, the school started accommodating 9th graders as part of a district-wide rebrand of secondary schools.

 Academics

+Inglemoor became a No Child Left Behind Blue Ribbon School in 2007 (one of only 238 at the time of receiving it), for its consistently high performance in reading and math.
 Newsweek has ranked Inglemoor in the top two percent of US high schools and has named Inglemoor as one of the "Best American High Schools."

-Students at Inglemoor have an average reading proficiency of 92.1% and a math proficiency of 76.4%.
+As of october 2025, students at Inglemoor have an average reading proficiency of 91.3% and a math proficiency of 78.2%.
 Inglemoor students consistently score higher than the average district and state student.
-The adjusted 4-year cohort graduation rate for the class of 2013 was 94.7%, whereas Northshore School District's corresponding rate is 89.6% and Washington State's is 76.0%.
-In 2007, Inglemoor was honored as a No Child Left Behind Blue Ribbon School, one of only 238 public schools nationwide to be honored, for its consistently high performance in reading and math.
+The adjusted 4-year cohort graduation rate for the class of 2024 was 95.9%, whereas Northshore School District's corresponding rate is 94.8% and Washington State's is 82.8%.

-Of the 522 graduates from Inglemoor's class of 2013, 82% are reported as going to college.
-Of these college bound graduates, 42% are going to a public 4-year school in Washington, 5% to a private 4-year school in Washington, 32% to a public 2-year school in Washington, 0-1% in a private 2-year school in Washington, and 21% to out of state schools (8% public 4-year, 11% private 4-year, 2% public 2-year, 0-1% private 2-year).
-Compared to Northshore School District, Inglemoor's class 2013 has a higher percentage of students going to college (82% vs. 77%).
+Of the 365 graduates from Inglemoor's class of 2024, 81.4% (218) are reported to be attending college.
+Of these college-bound graduates, 63.1% (169) attend a 4-year school in Washington.
+18.3% (49) attending a 2-year school.
+5.2% (14) attended a Technical School.
+Around 2.25 million dollars of scholarships were accepted by the Inglemoor 2024 class students, with an average graduating GPA of 3.4.

+Compared to the Northshore School District, Inglemoor's class of 2013 has a higher percentage of students going to college (82% vs. 77%).
 Of 2013 graduates across Washington State, 62% were enrolled in postsecondary education.
 Graduates of Inglemoor's class of 2013 are disproportionally enrolled in public 4-year Washington schools (42% vs. 31% statewide).